Nkwebana/sovtech-frontend-assessment/README.md

 DEPLOYMENT:

-This frontend application is deployed to Firebase :https://sovtech-frontend-assessment.firebaseapp.com/ .
+This frontend application is deployed to Firebase: https://sovtech-frontend-assessment.firebaseapp.com/ .
 For more: https://firebase.google.com/